gianlazz/Lazztech.Cloud/GianDevNotes.md

 `dotnet add [Project to be added] reference [project to get reference to other project]`

 References are all setup and I've gotten together a very simple unit test though I've got issues with the Nunit3TestAdapter.

+Oh this is slightly more complicated.
+I need to make sure I'm testing against how this class processes the lines output from the cmd line tools not that those perform.
+Otherwise I'd have to run the docker-compose project to get the domain tested and that would make it more of an integration test instead of a unit test.

+Setup test data for realistic output of cmdline process stdout that I'm parsing into a desired valid collection of Snapshots.